timboudreau/util/README.md

    * `float`- and `byte-` based equivalents of consumer, function and predicate patterns
    * "holder" types for state which must cross lambda boundaries and cannot otherwise be implemented simply, because variables declared above and used in lambdas are final:
       * Holders for objects, booleans, doubles, floats, including atomic variants
+ * `search` - generic binary-search that can be applied to any sorted backing-store, such as byte buffers over fixed-length record files
+ * `sort` - generic sorting of any backing store that contains elements that can be compared, for which a Swapper can be implemented;
+   sorting pairs of arrays by the contents of one of them
  * `util-collections` - Collection-and collection-related classes for performance and code-bloat reduction, mostly accessed via static methods on `CollectionUtils`.
 For example:
    * `CollectionUtils.supplierMap(Supplier&lt;T&gt;)` - build caches simply with a supplier that provides missing values, e.g. `List&lt;String,List&lt;String&gt;&gt; l = CollectionUtils.supplierMap(ArrayList::new); l.get("foo").add("bar")`